Personal Credit

 • Personal credit record

-• An individual consumer will have a credit record in a centralised consumer credit database once he/she has used a credit product such as credit card, personal loan, car loan, etc, offered by banks and financial institutions.
-More comprehensive credit information about a consumer in the centralised database helps banks to assess the consumer’s credit quality more accurately.
+• An individual consumer will have a credit record in a consumer credit database once he/she has used a credit product such as credit card, personal loan, car loan, etc, offered by banks and financial institutions.
+More comprehensive credit information about a consumer in the database helps banks to assess the consumer’s credit quality more accurately.

 • A credit report generally reflects an individual’s credit and repayment record (including default repayment records), bankruptcy and other public records (e.g. litigation for debt recovery), and records of enquiry by banks or financial institutions in the last two years.
 If a repayment defaults for more than 60 days, the consumer credit database will retain the default record for five full years from the date of full settlement.
 There is also a credit score ranging from A to J, where A is the highest score.